patrickjaja/openai_greeter/README.md

 OpenAI Greeter Bash Script
 ==========================

 This is a Bash script that uses the OpenAI API to generate a short greeting message.
-The script prompts the user to enter their name, and then sends a request to the OpenAI API to generate a greeting message based on the provided name.
+The script can be added on startup, to suprise you with a fancy greeting message.
+Perfect use for lonley developer in homeoffice.

 Prerequisites
 -------------